jonathakmdc/node-gis3D/README.md

 # NodeGIS3D

-A Web GIS that uses technologies such as NodeJS, ReactJS, Leaflet, Docker, among others.
+A Web GIS that uses technologies such as NodeJS, ReactJS, Deck.GL, Docker, among others.
 Its main focus is on easy deployment and simplified development of GIS applications.

 **The only prerequisite for using NodeGIS is to have Docker installed.**